covjson/covjson.github.io/domain-types.md

 - A domain with PolygonSeries domain type MUST have the axes `"composite"` and `"t"` where `"composite"` MUST have a single Polygon value.
 Polygons are defined in the Polygon domain type.
 - A domain with PolygonSeries domain type MAY have the axis `"z"` which MUST have a single value only.
-- The axis `"composite"` MUST have the data type `"polygon"` and the component identifiers `"x","y"`.
+- The axis `"composite"` MUST have the data type `"polygon"` and the coordinate identifiers `"x","y"`.

 Domain example: